bhaskarvilles/loveit-hugo/content/posts/2024-09-17-indian-AAA-game-market.md

 In August 2024, *Black Myth: Wukong*, a Chinese-developed game, set a record with 2.2 million concurrent players on Steam, surpassing every other single-player game in history.
 The game's success is a testament not only to its quality but also to the business acumen behind it.
 While the gaming world celebrates this achievement, one question lingers: Can India create something similar?

 #### The Unprecedented Success of Black Myth: Wukong
 *Black Myth: Wukong* was not an overnight success.
 Game Science, the developers, released its first demo in 2020, strategically building hype over the years.
 Partnerships with tech giants like Nvidia and non-traditional collaborators like Luckin Coffee played a crucial role in this success.
-Tencent’s 5% stake in the company ensured that Game Science had the capital and network needed to market the game effectively, both in China and internationally.
+Tencent's 5% stake in the company ensured that Game Science had the capital and network needed to market the game effectively, both in China and internationally.

-The game’s striking visuals, deep mythology rooted in Chinese folklore, and compelling gameplay also contributed to its massive appeal.
+The game's striking visuals, deep mythology rooted in Chinese folklore, and compelling gameplay also contributed to its massive appeal.
 It's not just a game, it's an experience – a combination of storytelling, art direction, and cutting-edge technology.

 ![Blackmyth Wukong](https://gmedia.playstation.com/is/image/SIEPDC/black-myth-wukong-screenshot-03-en-24jan24?$1600px$)